matt2yu/over9000/README.md

 # **over9000**

-*over9000 is a JavaScript browser data visualizer where a user can explore a range of their favorite anime character's powerful attack moves.*
+*over9000 is a JavaScript data visualizer where a user can explore a range of their favorite anime character's powerful attack moves.*

 ### Functionality & MVP
 - Implement welcome modal